CANADIAN DOCUMENTS AT ROMANIAN EMBASSY / CONSULATE

 USEFUL TIPS & IDEAS

-- The Canadian Department of Foreign Affairs and International Trade in Ottawa authenticates ONLY signatures of civil servants, government officials, city hall employees, police staff, court clerks / judges, notaries and lawyers.
+- Global Affairs Canada (Ministry of of Foreign Affairs) in Ottawa authenticates ONLY signatures of civil servants, government officials, city hall employees, police staff, court clerks / judges, notaries and lawyers.

-- For documents issued in Canada that DFAIT will NOT normally authenticate (such as school diplomas, transcripts, bank statements, work contracts, etc.), the solution is to go to a notary / lawyer / commissioner of oaths and make a "certified true copy of the original" and send this certified copy to DFAIT in Ottawa for authentication.
-DFAIT will authenticate the notary/lawyer's signature, and in turn the Romanian Embassy/Consulate will superlegalize it.
+- For documents issued in Canada that Global Affairs Canada will NOT authenticate (such as school diplomas, transcripts, bank statements, work contracts, etc.), the solution is to go to a notary / lawyer / commissioner of oaths and make a "certified true copy of the original" and send this certified copy to Global Affairs Canada in Ottawa for authentication.
+Global Affairs Canada will authenticate the notary/lawyer's signature, and in turn the Romanian Embassy/Consulate will superlegalize it.

-- The DFAIT Ottawa authenticates ONLY 'long-form certificates'.
+- Global Affairs Canada in Ottawa authenticates ONLY 'long-form certificates'.

-- Before sending your documents to Ottawa, make sure that the name of the person who signed the document (police official, court clerk or judge) is written in PRINTED letters and perfectly legible, otherwise DFAIT Ottawa might refuse to authenticate it.
+- Before sending your documents to Ottawa, make sure that the name of the person who signed the document (police official, court clerk or judge) is written in PRINTED letters and perfectly legible, otherwise Global Affairs Canada might refuse to authenticate it.

 - In order to validate a Canadian divorce in Romania, you will need BOTH the Divorce Certificate AND the Divorce Order/Judgment.
-After authentication by DFAIT and super-legalization by the Romanian Embassy/Consulate, these papers must be submitted to a Romanian Court of Justice in order to obtain validation ('exequatur") of that divorce in Romania.
+After authentication by Global Affairs Canada and super-legalization by the Romanian Embassy/Consulate, these papers must be submitted to a Romanian Court of Justice in order to obtain validation ('exequatur") of that divorce in Romania.

-- Death certificates issued by funeral homes are NOT authenticated by DFAIT in Ottawa and are NOT accepted by Romanian authorities.
+- Death certificates issued by funeral homes are NOT authenticated by Global Affairs Canada and are NOT accepted by Romanian authorities.
 In Ontario, you must provide the Statment of Death - Form 15 certificate.
 In Ontario, you can get it through the funeral home, through the City Hall, or online at: Office of the Registrar General.
-In other provinces, check with the office of Vital Statistics.
+In other provinces, check with the local office of Vital Statistics.

 * For further details and information please visit the website of the Consulate General of Romania in Toronto,